-When the DHS/DDS determines an individual may require ICF-ID level of care, the individual or legal representative is informed of any feasible alternatives under the waiver and is given the choice to receive those services in an institution or through a HCBS Waiver.
+When the DHS/DDS determines an individual may require ICF-IID level of care, the individual or legal representative is informed of any feasible alternatives under the waiver and is given the choice to receive those services in an institution or through an HCBS Waiver.
 Evidence of this choice is documented initially and annually thereafter using the "Documentation of Consumer Choice" form that is provided to and signed by the individual or legal representative.
 This form gives the individual the choice between institutional care and HCBS and outlines the freedom to choose from any available provider of waiver services.
-DHS/DDS Intake Staff inform potential members of the services available through the waiver and routinely provide this information through verbal communication and by providing informational pamphlets to potential members and their legal representatives.
-The DHS/DDS Case Manager provides a detailed explanation of the process for the authorization of waiver services and the Team, as described in Appendix D-1:c, process and is responsible for ensuring completion of the "Documentation of Consumer Choice" form.
+DHS/DDS Intake Staff inform potential members of the services available through the waiver and routinely provides this information through verbal communication and by providing informational pamphlets to potential members and their legal representatives.
+The DHS/DDS Case Manager explains, with detail, the process for authorization of waiver services, the Team process and is also responsible for ensuring completion of the "Documentation of Consumer Choice" form.
 Additionally, OHCA policy, OAC 317:30-3-14, assures that any individual eligible for SoonerCare may obtain services from any institution, agency, pharmacy, person or organization that is qualified to perform the services.